DeadSoxy athletic performance sock for active wear

 Material Testing and Performance Standards

 Quality athletic socks undergo testing to validate performance claims.
+Understanding the sock manufacturing process helps brands set appropriate specifications.
 Consider these standards:

 Important certifications and standards: